 There was a time when sonnets were uncool.
 If a character in a play mentioned "my small book of sonnets", you knew they would turn out to be a complete idiot, not to mention snobby, unimaginative, and dull, dull, dull.
 This is no longer true.
 The world's most exciting people write sonnets, put them up on their websites, and know they're surfing poetry's coolest wave.
 To help you join this movement, I'm going to explain why sonnetry is so great while commenting on my own.
 In this collection I include 40 poems.
 I don't say my best 40, because I'd prefer you to think there are others that are so good I have to keep them secret.
 But 40 there are, almost all written in the late 1980s in Kitchener, Ontario.
 If you want to skip my linking commentary, you can also get to them via the list at the bottom of the page.

 The length of a sonnet makes it ideal for a short story where everything leads up to a punchline.
 For example, here's a story where the last two lines really must be read last.
 Everything else is just a set-up.
 That poem needed a few extra syllables, but another captures my pessimistic view of human wisdom in the regulation-length final couplet.
 Here's one where I think the summing up says it all, though I like the rest of the poem too.
 Of course, that poem isn't really a sonnet because it's not iambic.
-There are other rogue rhymths later in this collection.
-In fact, here's one --- a poem that gives you a number of ways to finish the story, depending on whim or chance.
+There are other rogue rhythms later in this collection.
+In fact, here's one --- a poem that gives you six ways to end the story, depending on whim or chance.
 And, on similar lines, here are 16,384 sonnets.

 "English" sonnets are more suitable for punchlines than "Italian" sonnets, because of their final rhyming couplet.
 The Italian form is good for painting a background, then filling in a detail, as in Frank's Tree earlier, or for thesis and antithesis.
 But you can also use the English form for thesis/antithesis, with the antithesis only getting a couplet, which seems a bit unfair.
 Of course, you can also make up your own forms, with rhyming schemes from the non-existent, through the extreme, to the tangled.